Home > Enterprise Backup Solutions > For HPC and Big Data

 Data Backup and Recovery in HPC and Big Data

-HPC centers are broadly working to modernize their IT infrastructure to meet the quickly arriving needs of tomorrow.
+HPC centers are broadly working to modernize their IT infrastructure, embrace the need to correctly back up their data, and meet the quickly arriving needs of tomorrow.
 Their IT centers face an ongoing challenge to adapt and improve their IT operations to remain flexible and offer the latest performance capabilities.
-New and different approaches to security, efficiency and performance are needed – and are indeed currently being adopted – to achieve these improvements.
+New and different approaches to security, efficiency and performance are needed to achieve these improvements.
+Bacula offers especially high levels of security and performance in HPC environments when compared to other vendors.

-“Of those evaluated, Bacula Enterprise was the only product that worked with HPSS out-of-the-box without vendor development, provided multi-user access (BWeb), had encryption compliant with Federal Information Processing Standards, did not have a capacity-based licensing model, and was available within budget” NASA
+“Of those evaluated, Bacula Enterprise was the only product that worked with HPSS out-of-the-box without vendor development, provided multi-user access, had encryption compliant with Federal Information Processing Standards, did not have a capacity-based licensing model, and was available within budget” NASA

 In accordance with its Open Source pedigree, Bacula Enterprise perfectly supports Posix compliant filesystems, helping you to avoid vendor lock-in.
 In addition, every filesystem that can be mounted to a Linux or Windows host can be used, including parallel and clustered filesystems such as Lustre or Quobyte.
 POSIX file systems are the most common storage system in use today, providing a wide range of IO functions for applications to use, including byte-level access.
 However, with the large number of IO functions comes complexity, both for the application and the file system.
 Bacula helps HPC users to significantly reduce complexity by being file system-agnostic.
 Here is a non-exhaustive list of filesystems that Bacula Systems customers use: